1891 New Orleans lynchings: Victims

 Macheca's personal history, however, is more complex.
-He was born in 1843 to Sicilian parents in Louisiana, and adopted and raised by a Maltese man named Macheca.
+He was born in 1843 to a Sicilian father and Maltese mother in Louisiana and adopted and raised by his mother's second husband, a Maltese man named Macheca (originally Mercieca).
 During the American Civil War, he served in the Confederate States Army.
-In 1868, either Macheca or his adoptive father led a group of Sicilians in a violent, anti-black demonstration.
+In 1868, either Macheca led a group of Sicilians in a violent, anti-black demonstration.
 Although not a member of the White League, as a Captain of the 1st Louisiana Infantry Regiment, Macheca fought in the Battle of Liberty Place on the same side as the Crescent City White League in 1874.

-Macheca was also the leader of a crew of Sicilian immigrants called, "The Innocents".
+Macheca was also the leader of a crew of Sicilian immigrants called "The Innocents".
 Depending on the source, "The Innocents" were either a White Supremacist street gang employed by the Regular Democratic Organization to commit voter intimidation and murder, the beginning of the New Orleans crime family, or security guards hired to protect Macheca and his various businesses.
 The racial politics are further complicated by the involvement in the 1891 riot of a large number of African-American lynchers.
 For example, Colonel James Lewis, a member of the elite Committee of Fifty, was a mixed-race African-American man who had been an officer in the Louisiana Native Guard and leader of the New Orleans Republican Party.
-In fact, Lewis was one of the signatories of a letter to the Italian community, urging people to inform the Committee of Fifty about the suspects, and threatening extrajudicial action.
+In fact, Lewis was one of the signatories of a letter to the Italian community, urging people to inform the Committee of Fifty about the suspects and threatening extrajudicial action.